Please take your time, grab a cup of tea and biscuit (or two) and have a read through.

 In specific situations, we can collect and process your data with your consent.
 We collect your consent when applicable laws require it (including but not limited to The Privacy and Electronic Communications (EC Directive) Regulations 2003 & The EU General Data Protection Regulation).

 For example, when you select yes to receive email newsletters from us.
+Or when you select yes to hear from third-parties about their survey opportunities.

 When collecting your personal data, we’ll always make clear to you which data is necessary in connection with a particular service and who your data may be passed to.
 You can withdraw your consent at anytime.